HarshKapadia2/networking/tls.md

 - The handshake is complete and the data is now communicated after using using the cipher (mentioned in the chosen cipher suite) to encrypt it (eg: AES).

  <p align="center">
-  An overall overview of the TLS 1.2 handshake :point_down:
+  An overview of the TLS 1.2 handshake :point_down:
   <br />
   <img src="https://user-images.githubusercontent.com/50140864/102719277-30607700-4313-11eb-874f-70523df03e0f.png" width="50%" />
 </p>